 Dentoalveolar surgery is a branch of oral and maxillofacial surgery that focuses on diagnosing, treating, and preventing diseases, injuries, and defects of the teeth, the alveolar bone, and the associated structures.

-With the help of a team of experienced dentists and oral surgeons from Lombard Dental Studio, dentoalveolar surgery can help patients achieve the desired outcomes and improve their overall oral health.
+With the help of a team of experienced dentists and oral surgeons from Lombard Dental Studio, dentoalveolar surgery can help patients achieve the desired results and improve their overall oral health.

 The surgery can correct these problems using several techniques, including extraction, reshaping, or implanting artificial teeth.
-Dentoalveolar surgery can also be used to correct certain conditions in the mouth that might be related to cancer.
+It can also be used to correct certain conditions in the mouth that might be related to cancer.

-The surgery removes all or part of the bone surrounding a tooth to get to a tumor.
-An oral and maxillofacial surgeon or an oral surgeon usually performs dentoalveolar surgery.
+The treatment removes all or part of the bone surrounding a tooth to get to a tumor.
+Dentoalveolar process is usually performed by or an oral and maxillofacial surgeon.

 Oral surgeons are dentists who have had extra surgery training to do more complicated procedures.